juice-shop/multi-juicer/readme.md

 ### How many users can MultiJuicer handle?

-There is no real fixed limit.
-(Even thought you can configure one 😉) The custom LoadBalancer, through which all traffic for the individual Instances flows, can be replicated as much as you'd like.
+There is no real fixed limit (even though you can configure one 😉).
+The custom LoadBalancer, through which all the traffic for the individual instances flows, can be replicated as much as you'd like.
 You can also attach a [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically scale the LoadBalancer.

 ### Why a custom LoadBalancer?

-There are some special requirements which we didn't find to be easily solved with any pre build load balancer:
+There are some special requirements which we didn't find to be easily solved with any pre built load balancer:

 - Restricting the number of users for a deployment to only the members of a certain team.
-- The load balancers cookie must be save and not easy to spoof to access another instance.
+- The load balancers cookie must be safe and not easy to spoof to access another instance.
 - Handling starting of new instances.

 If you have awesome ideas on how to overcome these issues without a custom load balancer, please write us, we'd love to hear from you!